 Each party opposing a motion must file and serve a memorandum in opposition to the motion with citations of authorities no later than eight days before the noticed submission date.
 If the opposition requires consideration of facts not in the record, counsel must also file and serve all evidence submitted in opposition to the motion with the memorandum.
+The party that filed the motion may file and serve a reply brief in support of the motion no later than 4:00 p.m., two working days before the noticed submission date.
+Motions shall be decided by the court on the basis of the record, including timely filed briefs and any supporting or opposing documents filed therewith.

-[Amended February 1, 2011]
+[Amended February 1, 2011; Amended January 1, 2024]